Starfarers of Catan: Resources

 As in Settlers, there are five resources in the game, each of them being represented by resource cards.
 There are 20 of each resource in a 3-4 player game and 30 of each resource in a 5-6 player game.
 At the start of the game, 12 cards of each resource type are shuffled together to form a reserve pile.
 If this reserve is exhausted at any point in the game, six cards of each resource type (ten in a 5-6 player game) are shuffled together to form the reserve pile.

 Starting the Game

-To begin a game, each player begins by placing either a colony or spaceport in a gorilla fashion (similar to the setup in Settlers).
+To begin a game, each player begins by placing either a colony or spaceport in a guerilla fashion (similar to the setup in Settlers).
 Two colonies and a spaceport are placed in such a manner among the Catanian colonies (one spaceport and one colony in a 5-6 player game), with the player choosing the order in which colonies and spaceports are placed.
 The player is also given a free colony or trade ship, which is placed in any intersection adjacent to the player's spaceport.

 In a three-player game, there is also the restriction where only two of the three colonizable intersections in a system of planets may be occupied at any given time, the setup phase notwithstanding.

 After setting up the initial colonies and ships, each player draws three cards from the reserve pile to begin the game.